The 4 Least Stressful Medical Jobs

 - Degree preferred: master’s degree (MS)

-The last medical field that made the list of the least stressful careers of 2013 was dietician.
+The last medical field role that made the list of the least stressful careers of 2013 was dietitian.
 Coming in at lucky number seven on the list, dietitians are experts at creating nutritional plans to promote health and wellness.
 They have become increasingly more relevant in recent years as obesity rates for countries around the world continue to skyrocket.
 Much like audiologists, their flexibility was the main factor for their inclusion on the list.

 Best fit for you if… You like working with people, solving problems and have an entrepreneurial disposition.
 Dieticians can work in a variety of places from a school, hospital or even wellness clinic.
 They often seek out their own clients to develop their network.

 Contrary to what you may suspect, there are many opportunities in the booming medical field that don’t come with endless stress and constantly putting out emergency fires.
 So if you are thinking about a medical job where you can impact people’s wellness without all of the stress, one of these four careers may be perfect for you.

 If you know you really want to help others, but you also thrive on the adrenaline rush that comes with life-and-death situations, maybe there’s another healthcare career out there that makes more sense.
 Check out our Health Sciences blog to research your options.